 After completing several TAFE courses Jarrad’s talents have resulted in success both locally and internationally.
 The pinnacle of this success was his gold medal in Website Design at the WorldSkills International Competition, Helsinki 2005.

-In 2007, Jarrad established Jala Design Pty Ltd – an Australian design agency with a passion for graphic design, website design, marketing and branding.
-Jarrad is now passing on his talents to future designers by teaching design skills at The Northern Sydney Institute, part of TAFE NSW Northern Sydney Institute.
+In 2007, Jarrad established Jala Design Pty Ltd – an Australian design agency with a passion for website design / development, eCommerce and brand development.
+Jarrad is now passing on his talents to future web developers by teaching his skills at TAFE NSW.

-He continues his involvement with WorldSkills Australia as a regional/national judge, regional/national project designer and International Deputy Chief Expert and current Board member.
+Jarrad was the International Chief Expert for web design and trained the international bronze medallist in 2009, along with the silver medallist in 2015.
+He continues his involvement with WorldSkills Australia as a regional/national judge, regional/national project designer and current Board member.

 In 1993, during his 10 years at Central West TAFE in Geraldton, Wayne completed his Master’s in Education.
 In 2004, he was appointed as Managing Director of Polytechnic West in Perth, Western Australia providing a commitment to quality training, leading Polytechnic West as Western Australia’s Large Training Provider of the year in 2011.